Postman67/FVI-Furr/readme.md

 # FVI-Furr
 ### Discord bot to server the greater needs of the Furryville index

+Bot will not work unless you have a .env file with the required fields

 ## Cogs Info
 #### - Maintenence Cog
 Serves as the in-Discord control center.
 Show uptime, purge messages, and restart the bot.